adramelech-123/Socialyze-API/README.md

 # Social Media APP (REST API)

 This is a project to develop a fullstack MERN Social Media App in order for me to learn the development process of fullstack applications.
-No Typescript will be used in this project.
+This API will serve as the backend of the Social Media project.

 ## 1. Package Installations and Setup